 To integrate Shopify and Google Ads, follow these steps:

-2. Install the global tag that you receive in Google Ads to your Shopify theme code
+- Install the global tag that you receive in Google Ads to your Shopify theme code.
+Deploying the global tracking script is foundational for website integration.

 Shopify has provided a detailed guide on how you can perform this integration and also recommends that you set up remarketing as an extra step.